A Complete Appalachian Trail Gear List: Realistic Packing for an AT Thru-Hike in 2025

 There’s a lot of buzz around Altras and HOKAs; we’ll get to those brands in a moment.
 But Topos are quickly becoming just as favored by thru-hikers.

+An REI guide on an adventure trip first recommended Topos to me before starting our hike.
 At the time, I felt my Altras were doing the trick.
-I was nervous to try something new that wasn’t even sold by REI (now they are).
+I was nervous about trying something new that wasn’t even sold by REI (now they are).

 Husband’s Brand & Shoe Pick:

-HOKA ONE ONE Women's Running Shoes, Blue Coral Camellia, 39 1/3 EU
+HOKA ONE ONE Men’s Running Shoes, 11.5 US

 Give the Speedgoats a shot if maximum trail buffer sounds appealing to your feet.